solothought/matchit/CONTRIBUTING.md

 This repo is friendly for first timers and other contributors.
 I would like to appreciate your effort and contribution.

-This application is made with the help of HTML, CSS, vanilla JS, Jquery, and Riot js.
+This application is made with the help of HTML, CSS, vanilla JS, Jquery, and Riot js targetting non-technical users.
+So you're free to contribute in many possible ways.
+Like

-This guide may help first timers about what to do other than code change.

-The design of the application is fairly simple so that even the non-tech users can understand it.
-However if you feel that it is complex to understand, let me know.
-We can simplify it.

-For the development purpose,

-There are 2 kinds of files
-- Files ending with `.tag` extensions
-- and other

-Don't do the change in `tags\tags.js`.
-If you change anything in files ending with `.tag` extensions.
-You'll have to follow following steps;

-1. clone the repo in your local
-2. Run `npm install`.
-It'll install **riot** npm package on your machine.
-3. Run `npm run compile` command.
-It'll generate `tags\tags.js`.
+* Create a card game and share the printables with us.
+* Create a template and share with us so that other can use it to design cards games.
+* Suggest new features and implement them too.

 Don't hesitate to clear your doubts.
+If you're changes are small and generating `tags.js` is a bit complicated, it's ok to leave it.
+I'll do that.
+But ensure that you're changes are either in `*.tag` files only or in other files only

 If you like this application, don't forget to share with your friends and [star](https://github.com/funcards/match-it/stargazers) it.